luozhihua/tree-utils/documentation.md

 ### @.prepend(node, [tagart])
 <hr/>
-Prepend a node into last of target node.
+Prepend a node into target node at head.

 **Kind**: instance method of [<code>Tree</code>](#Tree)